 Students desiring to make changes in their registration should do so as early in the semester as possible because tuition and fee adjustments are determined by the date that changes occur.
-Classes may be added or dropped during the first ten days of the semester without the change appearing on the academic record.
-For a standard 17-week semester, the last day to add or drop a course without a record is the tenth calendar day in the fall term and the eleventh calendar day in the spring term.
+Full semester classes may be added or dropped during the first ten days of the semester without the change appearing on the academic record.
+For a standard 17-week semester. the last day to add or drop a course without a record is the tenth calendar day in the fall term and the eleventh calendar day in the spring term.
 The last day to drop an individual class(es) or withdraw from all classes is the last day of the twelfth week of classes.
-Add, drop and withdrawal dates for summer terms or other sessions not 16 weeks in length shall be proportionate to the standard 16-week term.
-Orientation Day is the first day of a standard 16-week academic term.
+Add. drop and withdrawal dates for summer terms or other sessions not 16 weeks in length shall be proportionate to the standard 16-week term.
+Orientation

+Day is the first day of a standard 16-week academic term.

-WITHDRAWAL FROM COLLEGE Students considering withdrawal from college are strongly encouraged to contact their advisor and the Financial Aid Office (if appropriate) prior to finalizing a decision.
-Students who withdraw from college must provide written notice to the Registrar's Office using the form available on the LRSC website.
+WITHDRAWAL FROM COLLEGE

+Students considering withdrawal from college are strongly encouraged to contact their advisor and the Financial Aid Office (if appropriate) prior to finalizing a decision.
+Students who withdraw from college must provide notice to the Registrar's Office using the cancel/withdraw LRSC eForm in Campus Connection.

-Any tuition refund or credit will be determined by the date that the withdrawal form is completed and filed with the Registrar.
+Any tuition refund or credit will be determined by the date that the withdrawal form is submitted.
 Failure to officially withdraw from the college may result in a grade of "F" recorded on the transcript for all courses enrolled.